-In a South Delhi instance, recently, a person purchased a used car, but failed to complete the transfer of name procedure for the insurance policy.
+In a South Delhi instance, recently, a person purchased a used car but failed to complete the transfer of name procedure for the insurance policy.
 The State Redressal of Consumer Complaint Forum later refused him insurance cover because on accident date the name of the vehicle’s previous owner was on the policy.

-In the above case, the complainant purchased this Maruti Esteem car fully insured for the period January 1 - December 31 for the year 2006.
-Now, on the August 21 of the same year, and the accident occurred in which this vehicle was involved.
+In the above case, the complainant purchased his used Maruti Esteem car fully insured for the period January 1 - December 31 for the year 2006.
+On August 21 of the same year, an accident occurred in which this vehicle was involved.
 This resident of South Delhi filed his claim for INR 45,198.

-Sadly, the insurer in this case failed to entertain the claim since on the accident date the transfer of the policy name from the previous owner has yet not occurred.
-So, according to an insurance company the claimant cannot have any insurable interest in this case.
+Sadly, the insurer, in this case, failed to entertain the claim since on the accident date the transfer of the policy name from the previous owner has yet not occurred.
+So, according to an insurance company, the claimant cannot have any insurable interest in this case.
 After the repudiation of the claim, the person moved the consumer forum on the district level alleging a service deficiency.

 This written application for the transfer of name is to be submitted within 14 days from the transfer date to the insurance company for ensuring the necessary changes.
-Also, according to the ruling of apex court the deemed insurance policy transfer under the Motor Vehicles Act (MVA) Section 157 doesn't apply in other types of risks.
+Also, according to the ruling of the apex court, the deemed insurance policy transfer under the Motor Vehicles Act (MVA) Section 157 doesn't apply in other types of risks.

 It is especially true when the deemed insurance policy transfer remains restricted to the risks involving third parties.